Georgia Birding Tours

 The bird list of Georgia currently stands at 414 species (following International Ornithological Congress (IOC) taxonomy v10.2 in January 2021), with many of these species being highly sought-after by birders from all over the world, due to their localized global distribution (species and subspecies) or the difficulty associated with accessing them in the rest of their range.
 Our two brand-new and incredibly exciting birding tours to Georgia cover the entire country and present the full scope of its wonderful birdlife across two sensational seasons.
 Combine this with the wonderful (and fascinating) food, hospitable people, stunning scenery, and a sense of heading somewhere out of the ordinary and you have a country that delights and amazes in equal measure.

-Some of the key species in Georgia include Caucasian Snowcock, Caspian Snowcock, Caucasian Grouse, Great Rosefinch (Caucasian endemic rubicilla subspecies), Güldenstädt’s Redstart, Red-fronted Serin, Mountain Chiffchaff (local lorenzii subspecies and a potential split), Twite (breviorostris subspecies and a potential split), Sociable Lapwing, Black Francolin, Little Bustard, Pygmy Cormorant, Pine Bunting, Krüper’s Nuthatch, Western Rock Nuthatch, Rock Sparrow, Dalmatian Pelican, Pallas’s Gull, Armenian Gull, Green Warbler, Menetries’s Warbler, Alpine Accentor, Wallcreeper (a monotypic family), Citrine Wagtail, White-winged Snowfinch, Alpine Chough, Chukar Partridge, and much more, including the interesting and rather poorly understood archibaldi subspecies of Common Crane.
+Some of the key species that we look for on our Georgia birding tours include Caucasian Snowcock, Caspian Snowcock, Caucasian Grouse, Great Rosefinch (Caucasian endemic rubicilla subspecies), Güldenstädt’s Redstart, Red-fronted Serin, Mountain Chiffchaff (local lorenzii subspecies and a potential split), Twite (breviorostris subspecies and a potential split), Sociable Lapwing, Black Francolin, Little Bustard, Pygmy Cormorant, Pine Bunting, Krüper’s Nuthatch, Western Rock Nuthatch, Rock Sparrow, Dalmatian Pelican, Pallas’s Gull, Armenian Gull, Green Warbler, Menetries’s Warbler, Alpine Accentor, Wallcreeper (a monotypic family), Citrine Wagtail, White-winged Snowfinch, Alpine Chough, Chukar Partridge, and much more, including the interesting and rather poorly understood archibaldi subspecies of Common Crane.